Aikon logo AIKON: A Modular Computer Vision Platform for Historical Corpora

 Overview

-Aikon architecture
+Aikon capabilities

 At its core, Aikon allows researchers to describe their sources, import scans, request automatic processing, and manually refine results.
 Built on proven technologies and interoperable formats, including established standards such as IIIF, the platform's architecture supports a wide range of visual materials.
 Aikon's data model, centered around the concepts of Series, Witness, and Content, provides a flexible framework capable of describing diverse source materials while facilitating alignment across varied corpora.